npm/cli/CONTRIBUTING.md

 #################
 # ALTERNATIVELY
 #################
-# If ou're working on a feature or bug, you can run the same command on your
+# If you're working on a feature or bug, you can run the same command on your
 # working branch and link that code.

 # Create new branch to work from (there are many ways)